ncang/WebPageTest.bulk-Mod/README.md

 3. Defining Tests - Scenarios Tab

-	Create one or more test scenarios (a scenario is a named set of test parameters) First column must always be the name of the scenario, other columns are defined by the Parameters map in the Settings tab
+	Create one or more test scenarios (a scenario is a named set of test parameters) First column must always be the name of the scenario, other columns are defined by the Parameters map in the Settings tab, this sheet have :

+    - Jakarta, 3G Fast	: CGK_ID_01:Chrome.3GFast
+    - Jakarta, Cable	: CGK_ID_01:Chrome.Cable

-4. Specifying URLs to be Tested - Tests Tab
+5. Specifying URLs to be Tested - Tests Tab

 	Add URLs to be tested in the first column, and scenario in the second (a drop down can be created via the Data > Validation menu, or just copy cell from previous row)

-5. Running Tests
+6. Running Tests

 	Once the URLs to be tested and the corresponding scenario have been defined, choose 'Run Tests' from WebPageTest menu (on first run the app will need to be authorised and the test re-submitted)